🪰515,480 violations tracked across 67 Florida counties

 • Improper thawing procedures

-Minor Violations (Lower Risk)
+Minor Violations (Lower Risk — 1 point each)

 These are often administrative or maintenance issues: